This page contains affiliate links. Please read our disclosure for more info.

 1) Take a Bologna Food Tour

-Food is so important in Bologna that it’s worth taking a food tour at the beginning of your trip to learn more about the food culture.
+The cuisine is one of the main reasons to visit Bologna, and it’s well worth taking a food tour at the beginning of your trip to learn more about the food culture.
 It’ll help you make the most of the rest of your stay.

-We did the four hour Classic Bologna tour with Sara of Taste Bologna.
-We started at the city’s best coffee shop sampling unusual flavours like Caffè allo Zabaione which was like a dessert in a mini cup and even I, a non coffee drinker, enjoyed it.
+We did this four-hour Classic Bologna Food Tour with Sara of Taste Bologna.
+We started at the city’s best coffee shop sampling unusual flavours like Caffè allo Zabaione, which was like a dessert in a mini cup, and even I, a non-coffee drinker, enjoyed it.

 We continued our tour around the markets and food shops, sampling olive oil and aged balsamic vinegar (and discovering what real balsamic tastes like) and learning about the best local products.